European Payments Alliance: First steps

-In December 2023, Bancomat, Bizum and SIBS signed a letter of intension in order to create a partnership in digital payment.
+In December 2023, Bancomat, Bizum and SIBS signed a letter of intention in order to create a partnership in digital payment.

 In November 2024, Bancomat, Bizum and SIBS officially launched EuroPA (European Payments Alliance), a service allowing their respective users and clients to make instant payments using their mobile phones across the three countries (Italy, Spain and Portugal).
 The three firms also announced that they were in talks to add more firms to their partnership in order to expand their service in Europe.

 On 31 March 2025, Bancomat, Bizum and MB Way launched the first instant cross-border transactions.

 In May 2025, Norwegian mobile payment service provider Vipps MobilePay and Polish mobile payment system Blik signed a letter of intent to join the EuroPA-alliance, thus expanding the reach of the interoperable system to users in Denmark, Finland, Norway, Poland, Sweden.
 In June 2025, Greek firm DIAS (which operates the IRIS payment system) joined EuroPA.

+In May 2026, Bulgarian mobile payment service provider BORICA, which operates the blink instant payment system, announced it had joined the European Payments Alliance and would "gradually expand its coverage and enable instant transfers between users in Bulgaria, Spain, Portugal, Greece, Italy, and all other countries participating in the initiative".

+In July 2026, Greek IRIS payment system launched cross-border transfers with Italy, Portugal and Spain.